 - Losing a child

-- Wanting to a baby from a new partner or spouse.
+- Wanting a baby from a new partner or spouse

 This is why it is vital to give the decision of having tubal ligation serious consideration.
-You don’t need to have it done right after delivery.
-Tubal ligation can be done months later after delivery.
+It doesn’t need to be done right after delivery.
+Tubal ligation can be done months after delivery.

-Remember, there are other non-hormonal birth control options that are not permanent but are also effective at preventing unwanted or unplanned pregnancies.
+Remember, there are other non-hormonal, non-permanent birth control options that are also effective at preventing unintended pregnancies.